stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 close.

-- R, the _responder_, who joins the payment channel, and creates the other multi-sig account.
-R creates multi-sig account MR and receives disbursement through regaining control of MR at channel close.
+- R, the _responder_, who joins the payment channel, and creates the other multisig account.
+R creates account MR and receives disbursement through regaining control of MR at channel close.

 ### Observation Period